CareenNaitore/Madiro_hackthon/README.md

 Although the form can generate data, we have future prospectives for programme:

-1. Genrating the form on an offline platform
+1. Generating the form on an offline platform
 2. Generating statistics to inform researchers and the health workers.

 **required database for the application**

 Database:

-1. PHP language processore to convert the html file in the sql datase format.
+1. PHP language processor to convert the html file in the sql datase format.
 2. MySQL: contains the fields from our forms

 Tools: